Arsenal’s Aubameyang extends incredible record against Newcastle United | Goal.com

 However, Cote d’Ivoire international Nicolas Pepe and Anglo-Ghanaian Edward Nketiah were unused substitutes.

-This result extends Arsenal’s unbeaten run to six games as well as move them up to 10th in the English topflight log after garnering 27 points from 19 games.
+This result extends Arsenal’s unbeaten run to six games as well as moves them up to 10th in the English top-flight log after garnering 27 points from 19 games.
 They will now shift their focus to the FA Cup on Saturday, as they face either Southampton or Shrewsbury Town.